Generally, financial gurus recommend that you get 5-20 times your annual income in life insurance coverage.

 Step 3: Decide How Much to Buy

 Finally, choose how much coverage you want.
 Your best bet is to apply through a broker, so you can get the best deal on the amount of coverage you need.
 It’s also easy to get life insurance quotes online.
+A SAHM is possibly the most important job as a mom, and part of that job is making sure your children are cared for in all eventualities.
+One option to consider is Policygenius’ tools and insights to help you decide on the best insurance policy for you and how much to plan for.

 One Broker Option: Looking for Life Insurance?
 Quotacy Can Help